 When it comes to the “why”, Insiders – specifically Malicious Insiders – are often motivated by money, a competitive edge, or revenge.
 But, according to one report, there is a range of reasons malicious Insiders act.
 Some just do it for fun.

-It’s worth noting, though, that this number is highest in competitive industries like Financial Services and Business, Consulting, & Management, which supports our theory.
+Note: Incidents like this happen the most frequently in competitive industries like Financial Services and Business, Consulting, & Management.
+This supports our theory.

 The cost of Insider Threat incidents varies based on the type of incident, with incidents involving stolen credentials causing the most financial damage.
 But, across the board, the cost has been steadily rising.